Are you contemplating adopting a bunny?

 Fortunately for us most of their poop are dry and hardly smell.
-Their urine on the other hand is very smelly specially if your rabbit is eating a grain based diet which is the formula chosen by economical feed companies.
-Their urine stain and stink and that is why we choose Sherwood Natural rabbit food in our rabbitry, it is a diet formulated for optimal health of our rabbits, hay based and high in fiber!
+Their urine on the other hand is very smelly specially if your rabbit is eating a carbohydrate based diet which is the formula chosen by economical feed companies.
+Their urine stain and stink and that is why we choose hay based pellets.
 We also potty train our babies from early age so we do not have to clean urine from our hutch floors.
 We do not use wire cages!

 Back to the main point of this article, rabbit poops a lot.
 If you are considering adopting a bunny as a indoor pet, you must know that you will see about 200-300 "dry pellets" per day from your rabbit.
 You may or may not ever see Cecotrophes from your rabbit.